davidmreed/davidmreed.github.io/_drafts/filtering-parent-objects-child-objects-soql.md

     List<Project__c> = [SELECT Id FROM Project__c WHERE Id NOT IN :projectIds];

 The same Apex/SOQL pattern can be extended to cover multiple levels of subquery.

-Since the `Id` field is always indexed, the overall performance should be roughly equivalent to the total individual performance of the linked queries.
+The code above could be adapted to

 ## Child Aggregate Query

 The child aggregate query is suitable for locating (and ordering) parent records based on a non-zero count of child records, optionally matching the child records against some criterion.
 It's not suitable for any situation where parent records without children should be included.
 It can provide a count of child records matching specific criteria, but doesn't return the child or parent record data itself.
+The query can express some filtration that would otherwise need to be performed in Apex.

     SELECT count(Id), Linked_Project__c FROM Subject_Area__c WHERE Name LIKE '%Industry%' GROUP BY Linked_Project__c HAVING count(Id) > 2 ORDER BY count(Id) DESC

 This query will give us a `List<AggregateResult>` with the Ids of every `Project__c` having at least two associated `Subject_Area__c` records whose Names contain 'Industry', in descending order of the count of such records.
 We'll likely have to re-query to get more information about the Projects themselves or otherwise post-process the `AggregateResult` list in Apex.

-It can be difficult to make queries of this kind sufficiently selective, since the filters on the child object that are relevant to the desired parent object set may not be especially narrow relative to the overall child object data set.
+In large data volume environments, selectivity may be a challenge because the filters on the child object that are relevant to the desired parent object set may not be especially narrow relative to the overall child object data set.
 Testing and query planning will help pinpoint any performance issues.